python-discord/bot/report.md

 ## Overall experience (Zubair)
 From this project, I learned how to go about understanding large codebases to be able to contribute in a meaningful way.
 Working with an established project taught me how to integrate new features while maintaining existing code standards and patterns.

+## Overall experience (Oscar)
+I learned how annoying it can be when things don't work (ARM emulation) and that some codebases can be daunting to get into.
+I spent a lot of time looking at a different way to do this task, but at the end concluded that I didn't really understand the code we would've to work with good enough.
+It was also good to practice working in a team.

 Overall experience (Team)